j1an5/workers-oauth-provider-forgbot/README.md

 };

 // The API handler object - the OAuthProivder will pass authorized API requests to this object's fetch method
 // (because we provided it as the `apiHandler` setting, above).
 This is ONLY called for API requests
-// that had a valid access token. const apiHandler = {
+// that had a valid access token. class ApiHandler extends WorkerEntrypoint {
-  // This fetch method works just like a standard Cloudflare Workers fetch handler
+  // This fetch method works just like any other WorkerEntrypoint fetch method.
+The `request` is
+  // passed as a parameter, while `env` and `ctx` are available as `this.env` and `this.ctx`.
   //
-  // The `request`, `env`, and `ctx` parameters are the same as for a normal Cloudflare Workers fetch
-  // handler.
+  // The `this.env.OAUTH_PROVIDER` is available just like in the default handler.
   //
-  // The `env.OAUTH_PROVIDER` is available just like in the default handler.
-  //
-  // The `ctx.props` property contains the `props` value that was passed to
+  // The `this.ctx.props` property contains the `props` value that was passed to
-  // `env.OAUTH_PROVIDER.completeAuthorization()` during the authorization flow that authorized this client. fetch(request: Request, env, ctx) {
+  // `env.OAUTH_PROVIDER.completeAuthorization()` during the authorization flow that authorized this client. fetch(request: Request) {
     // The application can implement its API endpoints like normal.
 This app implements a single
     // endpoint, `/api/whoami`, which returns the user's authenticated identity.